Sukhman25K/IP-Lookup/README.md

 <img src="https://github.com/Sukhman25K/IP-Lookup/blob/main/IPLookup-logo.png?raw=true" alt="Image of the application's logo with the title" height="400" width="400">

+I created a simple Python program using an API (IP-Geolocation) to provide immediate IP address details with geolocation information.
+To refine it, I implemented a simple user interface using Python's Tkinter module.

 # Built With
 Python was used to develop this project due to its simplicity in integrating API requests with simple yet friendly graphical user interfaces with Python's built-in Tkinter module.
 The real-time IP address information was obtained through an API provided by IP Geolocation which provided geolocation data for any IP address entered.